| |

 become an issue.
 It all began with reports from the

-and vegetables were rising, though the official wholesale
+pulses and vegetables were rising, though the official

-came the news that the tendency had begun to affect
+the trend.
+Then came the news that the tendency had

 The last of these facts needs explication.
 Even the